 {\rm (iv)} For each point $p \in M$, there exists a neighborhood $U$ of $p$ such that $(U,g)$ is isometric to a domain in $\mathbb{R} \times N^{n-1}$ with $g= ds^2 + h^2(s) \tilde{g},$ where $\tilde{g}$ is an Einstein metric on some $(n-1)$-manifold $N^{n-1}$.
 Moreover, the covariant $3$-tensor $D$ of Cao-Chen \cite{CC1, CC2} vanishes. \end{theorem}

 We point out that the incomplete steady gradient soliton in Theorem \ref{local} {\rm (iii)} has negative scalar curvature, which is in contrast to the fact that complete steady gradient solitons should have nonnegative scalar curvature \cite{Ch}.
-Thus, Theorem \ref{complete} follows immediately from Theorem \ref{local}. \begin{remark} The proof of Theorem \ref{local} has been further extended to treat vacuum static spaces and CPE metrics with harmonic curvature \cite {F-M-1, CL}, as well as quasi-Einstein manifolds with harmonic Weyl curvature \cite{CLS}. \end{remark}
+Thus, Theorem \ref{complete} follows immediately from Theorem \ref{local}. \begin{remark} The proof of Theorem \ref{local} has been further extended to treat vacuum static spaces and CPE metrics with harmonic curvature \cite {F-M-1, CL}, as well as quasi-Einstein manifolds with harmonic Weyl curvature \cite{CLS}, under the assumption of multiply warped product metric of eigenspaces with the Ricci tensor. \end{remark}

 Next, we discuss some applications.
 In \cite{CMM}, the authors obtained some results on gradient Ricci solitons with certain vanishing conditions on the Weyl tensor.
 More precisely, assuming ${\rm div}^4(W)=0$ and under certain Ricci curvature assumptions, they showed that the Ricci soliton has harmonic Weyl curvature.
 Combining this fact with Theorem \ref{steady}, Theorem \ref{expand} and the work of \cite{Kim} for $n=4$, we have the following two corollaries.